omeka-s-modules/ExtractMetadata/README.md

 ## Mappers

 Mappers map extracted metadata to resource values.
-Note that mappers must be enabled on the module configuration page.
+Note that a mapper must be enabled on the module configuration page.
 This module comes with one mapper, but more can be added depending on your need.